Kunal3012/Azure-Text-Analytics-Language-Detection/README.md

 4. **Main Function Call**
     - Executes the `main()` function if the script is directly executed (not imported).

-### Azure Cognitive Services Integration

-### Setup Steps

-1. **Create Cognitive Services Resource**
-Create a Cognitive Services resource in the Azure portal.

-2. **Retrieve Subscription Key and Region**
-Retrieve subscription key and region from the created Cognitive Services resource for authentication in the Python script.

-3. **Enable Required Services**
-Ensure services like Speech Translation API are enabled within the Cognitive Services resource.

-## Environmental Configuration

-**Set Environment Variables**
- Store subscription key and region as environment variables (`COG_SERVICE_KEY` and `COG_SERVICE_REGION`) for secure access within the Python script.

 ## Resource Management and Monitoring